‘A harmless trip finds harm’s way…’

 However, what begins as a killer weekend might just become a killing one when they discover an abandoned building where evil resides…

-“The film has so many great elements; fun protagonists, a mysterious killer, the campground setting, an awesome campfire story, it’s stylish, the score is fantastic and the acting is pretty great for a cast of relative unknowns.
-If it’s a deal breaker there’s also some gratuitous breast shots, too.”
+“The film has so many great elements; fun protagonists, a mysterious killer, the campground setting, an awesome campfire story, it’s stylish, the score is fantastic and the acting is pretty great for a cast of relative unknowns.”
 McBastard’s Mausoleum

 “For a no-budget movie, the acting in Blood Junkie is exceptional.
 While the actors are purposefully adding a bit of cheese onto their lines, every character embodies their role both flawlessly and humorously.
-This is probably easy because the dialogue in Blood Junkie is hilarious.
-Filled to the brim with quotable quotes…” Take My Life, Please
+This is probably easy because the dialogue in Blood Junkie is hilarious.”
+Take My Life, Please

 - Nick Sommer … Craig Wilson